Exomanz/UITweaks/CONTRIBUTING.md

 - BeatSaberMarkupLanguage v1.11.2+
 - _Heck v1.6.0+*

-**If you are building the project without a local version of Heck installed, build in either the `Debug` or `Release` configuration.
-If Heck is present, build with `Heck-Debug` or `Heck-Release` to enable features that integrate with Heck's API, such as `SettableSettings`.*
+**If you are building the project without a local version of Heck installed, build in the `Debug` configuration.
+If Heck is present, build with `Heck-Debug` to enable features that integrate with Heck's API, such as `SettableSettings`. **You should not be building as `Release`.***

 In order to build this project locally, clone the source code onto your machine, create the `UITweaks.csproj.user` file, and add your Beat Saber directory path to it.
 This file should not be uploaded to GitHub, and is filtered out by the `.gitignore`.